Recovery of a Distributed Order Fractional Derivative in an Unknown Medium: Main results and discussions

 \begin{remark} The proof in Section \ref{sec:proof-main} indicates that the regularity condition $\mu\in C[0,1]$ can be relaxed to $\mu$ being piecewise smooth.
-Notably the results in Theorems \ref{thm:main1} and \ref{thm:main2} do not require the full knowledge of the problem data $(\Omega,a,q,F,f,u_0)$.
-The uniqueness issue in the simpler cases of single-term and multi-term models was established in \cite{JinKian:2021siam} and \cite{JinKian:2021pa}, respectively; see also \cite{Yamamoto:2021} for a uniqueness result from interior data. \end{remark}
+Notably Theorems \ref{thm:main1} and \ref{thm:main2} do not require a full knowledge of the problem data $(\Omega,a,q,f,u_0)$.
+Uniqueness in the cases of single-term and multi-term models was established in \cite{JinKian:2021siam} and \cite{JinKian:2021pa}, respectively; see also \cite{Yamamoto:2021} for a uniqueness result from interior data. \end{remark}

-In the spirit of \cite[Theorem 2.2]{LiLuchkoYamamoto:2017}, we can considerably improve the results by assuming that the medium is known, i.e. the admissible tuple $(\Omega,a,q,F,f,u_0)$ is known.
-Then we can show the full unique recovery of the weight $\mu\in L^1(0,1)$. \begin{theorem} Let $(\Omega,a,q,F_k,f,u_0)$, $k=1,2$, be two admissible tuples, $\sigma\in L^1(0,T)$, with $T$ given by condition \eqref{F}, be such that $\sigma\not\equiv0$, $\mu_k\in L^1(0,1)$ be a non-negative function satisfying the following condition
+In the spirit of \cite[Theorem 2.2]{LiLuchkoYamamoto:2017}, we can strengthen the results when the medium is known.
+Then we can show the unique recovery of the weight $\mu\in L^1(0,1)$. \begin{theorem} Let $(\Omega,a,q,f,u_0)$ be an admissible tuple, with $T$ given by condition \eqref{F}, $\mu\in L^1(0,1)$ a non-negative function satisfying